 Room & Board

-*Based on studio pricing.
-Average rate based on available apartments on Boston College’s off-campus housing website in 2022.
+*Starting studio rate based on available apartments on Boston College’s off-campus housing website in 2023

 First-year students at Boston College are required to live on-campus in traditional housing.
 As sophomores, students can live in traditional rooms or apartment-style housing and choose their roommates.
 Juniors may live in an off-campus apartment, and seniors have their choice of housing across many options.